montogeek/cmd-enter/README.md

 Submit forms using Cmd + Enter (Mac) or Win + Ctrl (Windows) is a well known key combination that you may already use on Twitter, GitHub, Facebook, and another mayor sites.

-It's great because is faster than move your mouse or hit tab to reach the submit button, you can save a few key strokes!.
+It's great because is faster than move your mouse to click the submit button or hit tab to reach the submit button, you can save a few key strokes!.

 ## Demo